eldoyle/PythonIntro/_episodes/07-Conditionals.md

 {: .language-python}

 When you run this code, only the statment under the second elif (`elif number < 30`) is printed.
-Once a true condition is encountered, the code under that condition is executed (`print('the number is between 20 and 30")`).
+Once a true condition is encountered, the code under that condition is executed (in this case, `print('the number is between 20 and 30")`).
 Python skips over the remaining `else` statement and then proceeds to the last print statment, which is not part of the if/elif/else block.

 Even if multiple conditions are true, Python will only execute the code under the first true if/elif statement it encounters:
 ~~~